wonghang/h5browser/README.md

 # h5browser
 h5browser.py - A lightweight HDF5 browser

-h5browser.py is a great HDF5 file browser and manipulation tool for command-line lovers.
+h5browser.py is a useful HDF5 file browser and manipulation tool for command-line lovers.

 # History